ilhamhanif/simple-cdc-service/docs/gist/README-med.md

 Note:

--   When command `-d` used, there will be no build and log printed in terminal.<br>
+-   When command `-d` used, there will be no build and log printed in terminal.
     To access log for specific service, use `docker container logs [service name]`

 ## Demonstration